Library Resources

 Book lists (by theme), reviews, discussions, news, and more for readers.
 Also check out our Booklovers Blog for monthly title selections.
 (PDF format (view with Adobe Reader)

-FictionFinder (beta website)
+FictionFinder

 "FictionFinder is a project of OCLC Research that provides access to 2.8 million works of fiction found in the OCLC WorldCat database.
 With FictionFinder, you can search for books, eBooks, and audiobooks by titles, authors, ISBNs, and other information such as literary awards and book summaries.
 You can also browse the FictionFinder database by genre, fictional character, imaginary place or setting, and subject."
 Provided by Online Computer Library Center, Inc. (OCLC).